 The onset of pain can be sudden or gradual after an injury.
 Pain may follow heavy lifting, twisting, or straining activities or repetitive stress trauma.
 However, patients may not recall a prior injury or a precise time the condition began because it is often preceded by frequent episodes of less severe low back pain that usually resolved.
 Pain is usually characterized by a sharp, shooting, or electrical pain that may be aggravated with movement, changing positions, sneezing, coughing, or prolonged sitting and standing.
 The pain is usually relieved with rest and a recumbent position.

 Conservative care should be your first course of treatment to manage lumbar disc disorders, but treatment will depend on the clinical presentation, your age, overall health, and tolerance to therapies.
 With disc herniations, the first few days of care will focus on centralizing (reducing) leg pain, decreasing inflammation, and preventing further neurological loss by decompressing nerve root impingement and reducing the disc herniation.
 Osseous mobilization and manipulation and soft tissue therapy may be administered as tolerated.

-At MN Spine and Sport we use an evidence-based approach, building a short, concise treatment plan for you that targets the direct and indirect cause of the pain.
+At MN Spine and Sport, our experienced Woodbury chiropractors use an evidence-based approach, building a short, concise treatment plan for you that targets the direct and indirect cause of the pain.
 Many of our low back pain patients receive a combination of Chiropractic adjustments, manual therapy, corrective rehab exercises, and much more.
 Our goal is to have you achieve lifelong resolution of the pain, not just a temporary fix.